Chrisss09/Travel-Tracker/README.md

   * To create my carousel on my homepage I used a couple of videos on Youtube to get ideas and they were as follows; [System 22 IT Solutions](https://www.youtube.com/watch?v=N0LZdyKupx8&t=827s), [Drew Ryan](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=202s)

 * Code Institute - Task Manager
-  * I got the basic setup and layout code for Flask based on the Task Manager lessons by The Code Institute.
+  * I got the basic setup and layout code for Flask and MongoDB based on the Task Manager lessons by The Code Institute.
+Also towards the end of my project to get better at MongoDB I worked through a MongDB course on Udemy by [Maximilian Schwarzmüller](https://www.udemy.com/mongodb-the-complete-developers-guide/).

+  * I also used the documentation to MongoDB to get more information.

 * Folium
   * To create my map I got inspiration to do this by going through a Udemy course and liking the idea, the course was by [Ardit Sulce](https://www.udemy.com/the-python-mega-course/) and it was a Python Mega Course.
 I also did more research on Folium using various Youtube videos such as; [Brad Traversy](https://www.youtube.com/watch?v=4RnU5qKTfYY&t=1053s).
 I also thought videos by [PyData](https://www.youtube.com/watch?v=xN2N-p33V1k), [Get Set Python](https://www.youtube.com/watch?v=OlSQ2TEP3oc&t=230s), [Coding Garden with CJ](https://www.youtube.com/watch?v=J7pFiXh-ydA), [Dr. Vytautas Bielinskas
 ](https://www.youtube.com/watch?v=0IjdfgmWzMk&t=305s) were all an interesting watch.

+  * Also instead of using Youtube, I read on other websites about Folium, which were; [Kaggle](https://www.kaggle.com/daveianhickey/how-to-folium-for-maps-heatmaps-time-analysis), and I have read various articles on Stack Overflow.

+* Map data
+  * To get the data for my map I used a couple of websites which are; [The Richest](https://www.therichest.com/rich-list/rich-countries/the-10-best-countries-in-the-world-officially/quickview/11), [Life Hack](https://www.lifehack.org/articles/lifestyle/25-truly-amazing-places-you-must-visit-before-you-die.html) and, [Top Teny](https://www.topteny.com/top-10-best-restaurants-in-the-world-2015/).

 * Login system
   * To create my login system I used a video by [Pretty Printed](https://www.youtube.com/watch?v=vVx1737auSE) and one by [Daily Web Coding](https://www.youtube.com/watch?v=d04xxdrc7Yw&t=1345s).